 Malibu is the culmination of Quintype’s experiences of taking hundreds of content websites into production.
 The goal is for malibu and the underlying tools to do all the heavy lifting for you, so that you can build an immersive applications quickly.

 Malibu ships with PWA support.
 By default, Malibu will render a shell when a returning user opens your site, which drastically improves percieved performance.
 Malibu can also be configured to work in offline mode.

-Malibu can be integrated with Project Lancelot, a curated collection of components to help you quickly build stunning content pages.
+Malibu can be integrated with Arrow, a curated collection of components to help you quickly build stunning content pages.

 Malibu starts with a sub second First Contentful Paint and First Meaningful Paint by default.
 Even when multiple rich components are added, most malibu based sites load sub 2 seconds.
 Multiple components are available for performance tuning, like LazyLoadImages

 Malibu does not enforce any constraints on the design of your site.
 You can build any kind of UI on top of malibu.

 Malibu includes @quintype/components, a set of viewless components to handle common patterns like logins, paywalls, lazy loading images, and infinite scroll.